Delete

 Validate the no-alert boundary and the broader trust posture.

-Return to the commercial decision once the control question is answered.
+Return to pricing once the control question is answered.